-Community Connectors is the second prong of a three-prong program to address economic and social services needs of residents with low incomes and those facing barriers to accessing social services, including those who have been negatively affected, economically or otherwise, by the COVID-19 pandemic.
+Communities Connectors is the second prong of a three-prong program to address economic and social services needs of residents with low incomes and those facing barriers to accessing social services, including those who have been negatively affected, economically or otherwise, by the COVID-19 pandemic.
 This project is intended to develop a Community Navigators program to identify and engage with individuals and households that may not typically engage with government at various levels, or that may otherwise not be aware of government services, and to help connect them to available social services at the City, County and State levels.
-After various project delays, this program is planned to kick-start in Fiscal Year 2024 with the hiring of a community navigator to develop the program.
+Due to City staff project management shortages in standing up this unique municipal program, these is no current project plan in Fiscal Year 2024.

-FY23 Adjusted Budget FY23 Year End Projection Change (\$) FY24 Budget \$350,000 \$0 (\$350,000) \$0
+FY23 Adjusted Budget FY23 Year End Projection Change (\$) FY24 Budget \$350,000 \$0 (\$350,000) \$ 0